 So you have managed to successfully install and terminate cables, its now time for testing.
-For every fibre optic cable plant you will be required to perform tests that touch on continuity, trouble shooting as well as end-to-end loss, after that you will be required to troubleshoot the problems.
-In this article I am going to show you how testing fibre optic with ODTR works.
-Whether or not you are seasoned pro or a newbie installer the following should be remembered when it comes to testing fibre optic with ODTR.
+For every fiber optic cable plant you will be required to perform tests that touch on continuity, trouble shooting as well as end-to-end loss, after that you will be required to troubleshoot the problems.
+In this article I am going to show you how testing fiber optic with ODTR works.
+Whether or not you are seasoned pro or a newbie installer the following should be remembered when it comes to testing fiber optic with ODTR.

 - Have the Right Set of Tools and Equipment Needed For The Job

 - Have a good knowledge and understanding of the test equipment that you will be using

 - Have a good Knowledge and understanding of the network that you are testing.

 It’s good to start by indicating that when it comes to verifying the loss of each splice ODTRs are usually used on OSP cables, with that out of the way let’s look at how ODTR can be used in testing fiber optic.